EDIflyer/linux-notes/docs/server-setup/docker_setup.md

     ```

-### Export existing container(s) as Docker Compose file(s)
+## Docker Compose files for existing containers
-From https://github.com/Red5d/docker-autocompose this will automatically generate docker compose files for specified containers:
+It is possible to easily generate a Docker Compose file for a container that has been started via the command line - see https://github.com/Red5d/docker-autocompose

 === "Specific container(s)"
     ``` bash